SquadFM/Squad-Field-Manual/README.md

 | Knee					| 0db |
 | Makeup					| 0db |

 [Back to top](#content)

+## Fix Performance Issues
+Performance issues can occur after Squad was updated.
+The following tips can help to improve performance.

-## Show FPS, Find Hardware Bottlenecks
+### Show FPS, Find Hardware Bottlenecks
 In the console type:
 - stat FPS - to see frames per second
 - stat Unit - to see if either the CPU or GPU are holding back performance.
 Stat Unit will display Frame, Game, Draw and GPU information.